operator-framework/enhancements/enhancements/hybrid-helm-operator.md

 thorough enough that we can avoid unknowingly introducing breaking changes for existing users of Helm-based operators as we change how the code is built and extend it to support this use-case.

+We will also be maintaining two implementations of the helm-operator binary, base image, and plugin initially.
+We should prioritize moving to the new repository as quickly as possible to prevent code drift between helm-operator-plugins and operator-sdk.

 ## Design Details

 ### Test Plan